 Past Conference Posters

-Below are posters presented at the 233rd AAS in January 2019 detailing all of the available STIS modes, as well as some interesting use cases of STIS.
+Below are posters presented at recent AAS meetings detailing all of the available STIS modes, as well as some interesting use cases of STIS.

 January 09, 2019